elkcityhazard/andrew-mccall-hugo/andrew-mccall/content/blog/2022/04/what-is-bufio-in-go-programming-language.md

 ---
 title: Why am I switching from Javascript to Go for my backend web development needs?
 date: 2022-04-24
 image: images/portfolio/item6.jpg
 tags:
 - Go
 - Backend
-description: Get started with Go by writing a simple program to accept user input in the command line
+description: "Get started with Go by writing a simple program to accept user input in the command line"
 draft: true
 ---